sagar-aujla/Sentiment-Analysis-of-Reviews/data/readme.txt

-# Sentiment Analysis of Reviews

-The dataset used for this work were created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
-KDD 2015
-Please cite the paper if you want to use it :)
+This dataset was created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
+KDD 2015 Please cite the paper if you want to use it :)

 It contains sentences labelled with positive or negative sentiment, extracted from reviews of products, movies, and restaurants